 The property provides habitat that can support a wide array of wildlife, from mountain lions to rough-skinned newts.

-Cascade Creek’s understory supports lush western swordferns, plants that League scientists have used as indicators of how drought is affecting the forests.
+Cascade Creek’s understory supports western swordferns, plants that League scientists have used as indicators of how drought is affecting the forests.

 Manzanita, pine, and madrone trees grow on siltstone locally called “chalks.”
 The road that runs through the property is called Chalks Road.